Are You Happy with the Way You Are: Maybe it is Your Personal Philosophy or lack of

-Each 4 levels store formed "self-messages" (core beliefs) you accumulated over a lifetime.
-These self-messages are recorded, and embedded in your mind on each personal philosophy level.
+Every 4 levels store formed "self-messages" (core beliefs) you accumulated over a lifetime.
+These self-messages are recorded and embedded in your mind on each personal philosophy level.

-Collected data in each key level is stored during each situation you experience during a lifetime.
-Of course you are not aware of what your subconscious mind is recognizing and accepting or the future impact.
+Collected data at each key level is stored during each situation you experience during a lifetime.
+Of course, you are not aware of what your subconscious mind is recognizing and accepting or the future impact.
 These 4 levels will govern and influence all your behaviors, emotions, thoughts and reactions on how you respond in each daily experience.

 The core belief is what drives and motivates you to do a certain behavior, to think positively or negatively and to feel a particular emotion in any given moment.
 So how you function in your life depends totally on the content embedded in each key element.
 These keys can be either a self-limiting barrier or a self-motivator depending on the content or mind code.